Skip to content

 Venue: New Plymouth Boys’ High School

-Date of Tournament: Sunday, 2 August 2026
+Tournament Date: Sunday, 2 August 2026 from 8.30am

 Spectators: Parents and supporters are welcome to come and watch the matches as spectators.